kaungzinye/covid-script-2022/README.txt

 to save hours worth of time.

-##How TO INSTALL
+## HOW TO INSTALL
 Make sure you have python 3 downloaded and then glone this git repository

-##HOW TO USE:
+## HOW TO USE:
 1. The triaging medic should send a message using the format below to send the details of the patient, both for the Doctor to gain key info about the patient's condition, as well as to include details such as the patient's address and phone number so that MOH can keep track of which patients have had contracted COVID-19.

-###THIS IS THE FORMAT FOR THE MESSAGE TO BE SENT BY TRIAGING MEDIC AFTER TRIAGING A COVID POSITIVE PATIENT
+### THIS IS THE FORMAT FOR THE MESSAGE TO BE SENT BY TRIAGING MEDIC AFTER TRIAGING A COVID POSITIVE PATIENT

 COVID (I.E. PA-ART +VE) PATIENT DETAILS